marijnh/Eloquent-JavaScript/18_http.md

 {{index "Response class", "status property", "headers property"}}

 Calling `fetch` returns a promise that resolves to a `Response` object holding information about the server's response, such as its status code and its headers.
-The headers are wrapped in a `Map`-like object that treats its keys (the header names) as case-insensitive because header names are not supposed to be case-sensitive.
+The headers are wrapped in a `Map`-like object that treats its keys (the header names) as case insensitive because header names are not supposed to be case sensitive.
 This means  `headers.get("Content-Type")` and `headers.get("content-TYPE")` will return the same value.

 Note that the promise returned by `fetch` resolves successfully even if the server responded with an error code.
 It can also be rejected if there is a network error or if the ((server)) to which that the request is addressed can't be found.